 ProWood Dura Color

-ProWood Dura Color® is the latest advancement in pressure-treated lumber.
-Not only is Dura Color treated with an EPA-registered waterborne wood preservative system to protect against termite attack and fungal decay, it’s also color-infused, so pigment is driven deep into the wood fibers, creating beauty that's guaranteed to stand up to the elements for years.
+ProWood® Dura Color® is ahead of the game.
+It uses the latest advancement in treated lumber, treated with an EPA-registered waterborne wood preservative system to protect against termite attack and fungal decay.
+It's color-infused, so pigment is driven deep into the wood fibers, creating beauty that's guaranteed to stand up to the elements for years.

 - 2-year color assurance (no fade) limited warranty